Five Myths

 Five Myths is short, clear, and written in everyday language. it is a superb introduction to these groundbreaking new ideas.

-Reviewed in the New York Times here.
+Reviewed in the New York Times, in Publishers Weekly, and in Scientific American.

 Five Myths French cover.jpg